borjangly/ae-challenge/README.md

 ## Instructions

 1. Update the file_path value in config.json to the location of your choosing
-2. Either run pipeline.py from a IDE of your choice or run `python pipeline.py` in terminal/command line
+2. Either run pipeline.py from an IDE of your choice or run `python pipeline.py` in terminal/command line

 ## Design approach